alinalex/personal-expenses-app/README.md

 ## Personal Expenses Project

-This project was born from my need to have all my personal credit card expenses in one place and to custmoize in any way I want the logic behind them.
+This project was born from my need to have all my personal credit card expenses in one place and to customise the experience the way I see fit by my needs.

 ## How to run the project